BlueByteSystemsInc/PDMShell/src/dispatch.md

 ---
-description: Learn how you use PDMShell scripts with Dispatch
+description: Learn how to run PDMShell scripts from SOLIDWORKS PDM Dispatch and when to use the PDMShell add-in instead.
-title: Notes About Running PDMShell Scripts from Dispatch | SOLIDWORKS PDM
+title: Run PDMShell Scripts from Dispatch | SOLIDWORKS PDM
 ---
-# Notes About Running PDMShell Scripts from Dispatch
+# Run PDMShell Scripts from Dispatch

 When you want to run PDMShell scripts from Dispatch, you can use the **Shell Command** action.

+> [!Did You Know?]
+> The [PDMShell add-in](TASKSCRIPT.md) can run PDMShell scripts from PDM right-click menus and event trigger points.
+It covers the same kind of automation you would normally build with Dispatch, and adds permissions, conditions, placeholders, command menu scripts, trigger points, headless execution, and the visual script editor.